-A new team member – Salomon joined the gang
+A new team member: Salomon joins the gang

-Back on the right track, adidas added a new member to its team.
-With the acquisition of the Salomon Group and its brands Salomon, TaylorMade, Mavic and Bonfire, the company changed its name to adidas-Salomon AG.
+Back on the right track, adidas adds a new member to its team.
+With the acquisition of the Salomon Group and its brands Salomon, TaylorMade, Mavic, and Bonfire, the company changed its name to adidas-Salomon AG.

 An innovative leader

-Herbert Hainer became the new CEO of adidas-Salomon AG and, with him, the company’s focus went even more to innovation.
-ClimaCool (2002), adizero (2004) and the F50 football boot, launched just in time for the 2006 FIFA World Cup™ in Germany, became market hits – as did the new CEO.
-Herbert Hainer will lead the adidas Group from one record to the next and will become the longest-standing CEO of all DAX companies in 2011.
-Herbert Hainer is surrounded by a very international team of Executive Board members.
-It currently consists of Robin J. Stalker from New Zealand (Finance), Eric Liedtke (Global Brands) and Glenn Bennett (Global Operations), both from the USA, as well as Roland Auschel from Germany (Global Sales).
+Herbert Hainer becomes the new CEO of adidas-Salomon AG, and with him, the company’s focus went even more to innovation.
+ClimaCool (2002), adizero (2004), and the F50 football boot, which launched just in time for the 2006 FIFA World Cup™ in Germany, became market hits – as did the new CEO.
+Herbert Hainer will lead the company from one record to the next.

 New century, new divisions

-As the new century started, the adidas Group reinvented the game again.
+As the new century started, adidas reinvented the game again.
 In addition to its sport performance offering, adidas is the first in the industry to introduce a new lifestyle segment, focusing on sports-inspired streetwear.
-In the years to come, new partnerships with Yoshji Yamamoto (2002) and Stella McCartney (2004) were born along with exciting labels such as Y-3 (2003) and Porsche Design Sport (2007).
+In the years to come, new partnerships with Yohji Yamamoto (2002) and Stella McCartney (2004) were born along with exciting labels such as Y-3 (2003) and Porsche Design Sport (2007).

-In one of its most memorable marketing campaigns, adidas lets its biggest athletes including David Beckham, Haile Gebrselassie and Muhammad and Laila Ali face their fears, defeats and challenges only to prove that, indeed, impossible is nothing.
-The slogan became the synonym for reaching one’s goals.
+In one of its most memorable marketing campaigns, adidas lets its biggest athletes including David Beckham, Haile Gebrselassie, and Muhammad and Laila Ali face their fears, defeats and challenges only to prove that, indeed, ‘Impossible is Nothing’.
+The slogan became synonymous with reaching your goals.

 Salomon leaves the team, Reebok joined the family